 After a summons is issued by the courts, ACRA will send the summons to the director at his residential address by post.
 The summons will indicate the State Court number, date and time that the director has to attend court.
 If the director fails to attend court, a warrant for his arrest will be issued by the court.
 The director must attend court even if he has written to ACRA to review his summons.

 In court, the director can decide whether to plead guilty or claim trial to the charges.
-If the director is convicted by the court, he may be fined up to a maximum of $5000 per charge.
+If the director is convicted by the court, he may be fined up to a maximum of $5,000 per charge.

 Disqualification of directors for filing breaches

-Companies and directors should take note that a director who is convicted of three or more filing related offences under the Companies Act within a period of five years, will be disqualified as a director, under S155 of the Companies Act.
-Once disqualified, an individual will not be allowed to be a company director or take part in the management of any local or foreign company for five years, effective from the date of the conviction.
+Companies and directors should take note that a director who is convicted of three or more filing related offences under the Companies Act (CA) within a period of five years, will be disqualified as a director, under S155 of the CA. Once disqualified, an individual will not be allowed to be a company director or take part in the management of any local or foreign company for five years, effective from the date of the conviction.
 A disqualified director cannot take on any new appointment as a director, or be in any way directly or indirectly concerned or take part in the management of a company.

 Striking off of companies that failed to file ARs

-ACRA will also disqualify a director with at least 3 companies struck off by ACRA within a period of 5 years.
-Once disqualified, an individual will not be allowed to be a company director or take part in the management of any local or foreign company for five years, commencing on the date on which the third company is struck off.
-A disqualified director cannot take on any new appointment as a director, or be in any way directly or indirectly concerned or take part in the management of a company.
-For the avoidance of doubt, the striking off of the three companies refers to striking off initiated by the Registrar and does not include voluntary applications for striking off
+Directors with at least 3 companies struck off by ACRA* within a period of 5 years will be subject to disqualification.
+Once disqualified, the individual will not be allowed to be appointed as a company director or take part in the management of any local or foreign company for five years, commencing on the date on which the third company is struck off by ACRA.

 Debarment Order

-Making Representation to ACRA
+Making an Appeal to ACRA

 Companies are statutorily required to hold an AGM (unless the company has dispensed with or is exempted from holding AGM) and lodge an AR within the stipulated timeframes.